Inspiration What Does the Color Yellow Mean Within Art

-Yellow Colour Palette: Origin
+Yellow Color Palette: Origin

 Its etymology came from the Proto-Indo-European word ghel that means to shin‘.
 This language was spoken from 4500 BC to 2500 BC, during the Late Neolithic to Early Bronze Age.
-From here, terms such as gold, glitter, and gleam – all related to the yellow colour palette, arose.
-The oldest yellow on record came from a family of earth colours made out of clay, where the first red pigments came from.
+From here, terms such as gold, glitter, and gleam – all related to the yellow color palette, arose.
+The oldest yellow on record came from a family of earth colors made out of clay, where the first red pigments came from.
 It was first used in art during the prehistoric era – with a horse painting in the cave of Lascaux, France.
 That’s one art inspiration!
 Today, that painting is estimated to be 17, 300 years old.

 Ancient cave paintings in Lascaux, France